johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

   // << Discussed in detail in "Actor Transports" >>
   var actorTransport: ActorTransport { get }

-  // << Discussed in detail in "Actor Address" var actorAddress: ActorAddress { get }
+  // << Discussed in detail in "Actor Address" >>
+  var actorAddress: ActorAddress { get }
 }
 ```

 The `DistributedActor` protocol includes a few more conformances which will be covered in depth in their own dedicated sections, as we discuss the importance of the [actor address](#actor-address) property.

-`actorTransport` and `actorAddress` are immutable, and *must not* change during the lifetime of the specific actor instance.
+The two property requirements (`actorTransport` and `actorAddress`) are automatically implemented by the compiler.
+They are derived from specific calls to the underlying transport during the actor's initialization.
+They are immutable and will never change during the lifetime of the specific actor instance.
 Equality as well as messaging internals rely on this guarantee.

 A `distributed actor` and extensions on it are the only places where `distributed func` declarations are allowed.
 This is because in order to implement a distributed function, a transport and identity (actor address) are necessary.